An email popped up in my inbox from a single sender requesting a favor.

 And it went on and on about some really boring shit that I’m not going to tell you about because it will literally put you to sleep.
 Literally.
 Alarm.
 Snooze.
 Repeat.

-But just as my eyelids were feeling heavy, the person closed their note with an ominous, “Let us know if you have any questions.”
+But just as my eyelids were feeling heavy, she closed her note with an ominous, “Let us know if you have any questions.”

 Let us know if you have any questions?

 I suspected the emailer forgot to copy someone on this note.
 A silly, but common, oversight when operating at a million miles a minute.
 And I didn’t give it much thought.

 Later that day I met with that same person, face to face, with no one else around.
 And out of her mouth came, “We will pull a report.”

 I politely let them finish their thought before asking, “Who is pulling the report?”

 We will?
 Does this mean I have to sit there while she mundanely types at her keyboard creating some godforsaken pivot table because she has codependency issues?

 Or is this her pompous way of asking me to pull the report because they are a direct descendant of the Earl of Downton Abbey and, therefore, entitled to use the royal ‘we’?